Aoof/polymorphism-vehicles-program/README.md

      ```bash
      dotnet run --project DriverProgram
      ```
-3. The application will display a "Hello World!" message as a basic proof-of-concept.
+3. The application creates various vehicle objects and demonstrates the use of overridden methods and polymorphism.